-Cryptocurrency is gaining traction with investors for many reasons, including its nontraditional structure and potential for significant returns on investments.
-While many are aware of more common currencies, several potential investors do not know the wide variety of assets and how they work.
-Before investing, you must understand the unpredictable nature of various types of cryptocurrency, as well as potential security, regulatory, accounting and tax issues.
-Investors in cryptocurrencies do not enjoy the same legal and regulatory protections that are common in other currency and financial transactions and it is critical that investors consider the evolving risks in this area.
+Cryptocurrency is gaining traction with investors for many reasons, including its nontraditional structure and potential for significant return on investment.
+While many are aware of more common currencies, some potential investors do not know the wide variety of cryptocurrency assets and how they work.
+Before investing, you must understand the unpredictable nature of various types of cryptocurrency, as well as potential security, regulatory, accounting, and tax issues.
+Investors in cryptocurrencies do not enjoy the same legal and regulatory protections that are common in other currency and financial transactions and it is critical that investors consider the evolving risks in this area prior to investing.

 What are cryptocurrencies?

-Cryptocurrencies are a new asset class that allows one user to transfer a “coin” to another using both encryption and digital ledger, or blockchain, technology.
-More than 1,100 cryptocurrencies are currently available; the best known is Bitcoin.
+Cryptocurrencies are a new asset class that allows one user to transfer a “coin” to another using both encryption and a digital ledger, also known as blockchain technology.
+More than 1,100 cryptocurrencies are currently available; the best known is bitcoin.
 Not all of these currencies are alike, and most have a specific purpose.
-For example, while Bitcoin is often compared to gold, Ethereum allows for smart contracts.
-Monero is built on highly anonymized transactions and Civic is designed to provide government identity data.
+For example, while bitcoin is often compared to gold, Ethereum allows for smart contracts.
+Monero is built on highly anonymized transactions while Civic is designed to provide government identity data.

 Cryptocurrencies are becoming increasingly popular with investors as they are highly volatile and in some cases appreciating rapidly.
 For instance, in November 2016 bitcoin was trading at about $700.
 By November 2017, it was trading at nearly $7,000.

-Most currencies have a theoretically limited supply, which is one of the reasons the price has appreciated rapidly to date for some.
+Most currencies have a mathematical limited supply, which is one of the reasons the price has appreciated rapidly to date for some.

 Cryptocurrency transactions are executed via blockchain technology, in which the transaction sending a coin from one person to another is placed in a virtual “block,” and that block is then broadcast to participating parties on a blockchain network.
 These parties are called “miners,” and they are paid a commission to ensure that the transactions are valid.